gregoryfoo95/Eeveelution/README.md

 | :---------------------------------------      |:-----------------------------------------------|
 | type my pokemon trainer usernames             |  fills in the input field with the desired name
 | click start game                              |  renders the gameboard and observe two filled tiles
-| press a keyboard arrow key                    |  observe all tiles flush/merge towards select direction
+| press a keyboard arrow key (PC)               |  observe all tiles flush/merge towards select direction
+| swipe in a direction (Mobile)                 |  observe all tiles flush/merge towards select direction
 | see a change in images                        |  similar neighbouring tiles merged and summed together
 |                                               |  score increases by summed value (points start from 2 till 2048 for respective tiles)
 | see a random addition of "Pokeball/Eevee" tile|  a new "Pokeball/Eevee" tile is generated because a physical flush/merge of tiles occurred